The region around Esperance is as beautiful as it is remote.

 Must-sees and dos: Whale-watching tour, Great Ocean Drive, Lucky Bay (Cape Le Grand National Park)

 With its stunning natural landscapes, temperate climate and relaxed lifestyle, Esperance is the perfect year-round travel destination.
-However, from October through to July is generally considered to be the best time to visit.
+However, from October through to July is generally considered to be the best time to visit — especially if you want to hit the region’s amazing beaches.
 Temperatures average around 28 degrees and rainfall is minimal.

 That said, there’s a very good reason to visit Esperance between July and October.
 The annual whale migration sees humpbacks and southern rights passing through the Recherché Archipelago, and whale watching tours are very popular.
 Expect average daytime temperatures of around 18 degrees and bring a brolly.